ashok5141/Application-Security-Cheatsheet/Questions.md

 - SQL Injection code samples, images

 > TCS
-- How to start the Network, Application Penetration Testing
+- How to start the Network, Application Penetration Testing (1 st round)
 - Second-order SQL Injection
 - Types of XSS
 - How to find SQL Injection in the Login page